DeVlad/vote/README.md

-# Url Shortener Microservice API# vote
+# Vote
+Vote on polls